sekar3s/Terraform-Lab/Lab/Lab 02 - Managing Terraform State on Azure.md

 2. Copy the value assigned to *key_vault_name*

-3. In the terminal, run the following code (make sure the value for --vault-name is correct).
+3. We will assign the Keyvault secret to a variable named "ARM_ACCESS_KEY".
+In the terminal, run the following code (make sure the value for --vault-name is correct).
 Also, include the `$` at the beginning of the command.

 ```console
 $env:ARM_ACCESS_KEY=$(az keyvault secret show --name ARM-ACCESS-KEY --vault-name <insert value from step 2> --query value --output tsv)
 ```

-4. Run the below command to check out the value written to the variable.
+4. Run the below command to check out the value written to the variable "ARM_ACCESS_KEY".

 ```console
 Write-Host $env:ARM_ACCESS_KEY